 - Check the wp-content permissions.

-At Kinsta, our WordPress hosting plans make it easy to identify and solve performance issues.
 If you need assistance, you can always contact the dedicated support team directly on the MyKinsta dashboard!